History of Berliner FC Dynamo (1989–2004): Amateur football (1992–1994)

-Helmut Koch replaced Jürgen Bogs as coach on 28 September 1993.
-He had a background as a youth coach at BFC Dynamo.
-Koch also served as assistant coach to coach Helmut Jäschke in 1989.
-Bogs become the coach of league competitor FSV Schwedt instead.
-The team was joined by young midfielder Sebastian Müller from the reserve team of Bayer Leverkusen for the 1993–94 season.
-Müller had had a background in the youth department of BFC Dynamo.
-FC Berlin was no longer the absolute treasure trove among the former East German clubs as it was in the initial phase of German reunification, but the club continued to produce talented young players, thanks to its excellent academy system.
+FC Berlin recruited goalkeeper Dirk Dittrich from Köpenicker FC for the 1993–94 season.
+Dittrich became the new first-choice goalkeeper.
+The team was also joined by young midfielder Sebastian Müller from the reserve team of Bayer Leverkusen for the 1993–94 season.
+Müller had a background in the youth department of BFC Dynamo.
+FC Berlin was no longer the absolute treasure trove among the former East German clubs as it was in the initial phase of German reunification, but the club continued to produce talented young players, thanks to its excellent youth work.
 Michael Franke, Marcell Fensch, and Rayk Schröder were some of the young players on the squad from the youth department.
+The team of FC Berlin that played against Spandauer SV on the fifth matchday, 9 September 1993 had an average age of only 21.33 years and was the youngest team of BFC Dynamo to have ever played a competitive match.
+The average age for all players in the team was 22.38 years in the 1993–94 season.
+It was the season with the lowest average age for all players.
 Heiko Brestrich, Mikhail Pronichev, Franke, Jens-Uwe Zöphel, Jens Reckmann, Mike Jesse, Stefan Oesker, Ronny Nikol, and Fensch were key players on the team during the season, with Brestrich as team captain.
 BSV Brandenburg and Eisenhütterstädter FC Stahl would once again be among the top competitors in the league.

-Jörn Lenz and Jens Henschel, from Tennis Borussia Berlin, briefly joined FC Berlin for the second half of the season.
-On 13 April 1994, the club was eliminated by Union Berlin in the quarter-finals of the 1993–94 Berlin Cup, after a penalty shootout at the Stadion an der Alten Försterei.
-The team defeated 1.
-FSV Schwerin 7–0 away on the last matchday, 15 May 1994.
-Jens Henschel and Stefan Oesker each scored two goals in the match.
-FC Berlin finished the 1993–94 NOFV-Oberliga Nord in fourth place and qualified for the re-instated Regionalliga, which would now form the new third tier in the German football league system.
-Mike Jesse left for BSV Brandenburg and Jörn Lenz and Jens Henschel returned to Tennis Borussia Berlin after the season.
+FC Berlin tried to build a new image.
+There was allegedly no longer any place for a person like Jürgen Bogs.
+Bogs said: "There have been repeated attacks against me for a long time from parts of the board of directors and also from the youth department."